Average Cost of Car Insurance: What You Can Expect to Pay in February 2026

 Vehicle type, make, and model also affect your insurance premiums.
 Expensive cars and cars with higher repair costs are usually more expensive to insure.

-We found that the Tesla Model Y was the most expensive vehicle to insure due to its complex electrical systems and expensive parts.
+We found that the Tesla Model Y was the most expensive vehicle to insure due to its complex electrical systems and expensive replacement parts.
 Compact SUVs, like the Toyota RAV4 and the Honda CR-V, tend to cost less to insure due to their excellent safety ratings and more affordable parts.

 The table below shows the average rates for some popular makes and models, according to Compare.com data.